KnowLangOrg/know-lang/README.md

 3. Only processing modified files rather than the entire codebase
 4. Maintaining index consistency by removing outdated chunks
 5. Adding new chunks for modified or added files

-### Two-Stage Retrieval System

-The RAG system uses a sophisticated multi-stage retrieval process:

-1. **First Stage**: Recall relevant code chunks using:

-   - Keyword-based search for exact matches
-   - Vector embedding search for semantic similarity
-   - Combined results from both approaches

-2. **Second Stage**: Rerank results using:

-   - GraphCodeBERT cross-encoder for more accurate relevance scoring
-   - Filtering based on relevance threshold
-   - Limited to top-K most relevant chunks

-3. **Response Generation**:
-   - Combine reranked chunks as context
-   - Generate LLM response with the enhanced context

-> ⚠️ Warning: the reranker is not yet fully implemented, hence reranking stage is disabled by default.

 ## MCP Integration